Sandykkd/Privado/problem1/README.md

-Problem 1: Create a Timer using JS, HTML and CSS
-The UI will have three components.
-a.
-Text Label at the top: “Privado Timer”
-b.
-Time Label: Displays the time in “MM:SS” format.
-Minimum: 00:00, Maximum: 05:00.
-The “Maximum” value should be configurable.
-c.
-Button: Three states ( Start, Pause, Reset )

-When the user loads the UI, the default page is visible.
-It has a text label, time label (00:00) and a button ( start ).
+Title: Privado Timer

+Description: User should be able to use the start/pause/reset button for timer purposes.

+Assumption: A supported browser is being used.

+Test Steps:

+Run the page.
-1. When the user clicks on the “Start” button, the timer starts.
-The button label changes from “Start” to “Pause”.
+If the user clicks the stat button,the timer starts its count.
+Now  the ‘Pause’ button is enabled.
+If the user wants to stop it, Pause button can be used. if the time expires at five minutes, Reset button will be enabled.
-2. When the user clicks on the “Pause” button, the button label should change to “Start” and the timer should be paused.
+Now the user clicks the reset button,it will change into Start button and the above process is repeated.
-3. When the timer expires ( 5 minutes expiry ), the time should be displayed in “Red Text”.
-The button label should change from “Start” to “Reset”.
+Expected Result: A page displaying with Timer having all enabled functions.